Dangote Cement in Tanzania now runs on gas turbines - Vanguard News

 He said the company would be opening export facilities within the terminals to export clinker and cement to its existing facilities both in Cameroun and other African countries.

-He further revealed that the company would be exporting cements through the terminals to Ghana, Cameroun, Sierra Leone and Congo, among others and as such make Nigeria the biggest exporter of cement in sub-Saharan Africa.
+He further revealed that the company would be exporting cements through the terminals to Ghana, Cameroun, Sierra Leone and Congo, among others and to make Nigeria the biggest exporter of cement in sub-Saharan Africa.

-Dangote cement promo: Crucial life-line for grateful winners(Opens in a new browser tab)

-Noting that the project will improve job creation and increase prosperity of the country, he said the company’s capacity will also increase on the completion of the terminals.
+Noting that the project would improve job creation and increase prosperity of the country, he said the company’s capacity would also increase on the completion of the terminals.

-Dangote Cement is Africa’s leading cement producer with nearly 46Mta capacity across ten countries in Sub-Saharan Africa.
+Dangote Cement is Africa’s leading cement producer with nearly 46Mta capacity across 10 countries in Sub-Saharan Africa.
 A fully integrated quarry-to-customer producer, it has a production capacity of 29.25Mta in Nigeria.
-Its Obajana plant in Kogi state, Nigeria, is the largest in Africa with 13.25Mta of capacity across four lines; its Ibese plant in Ogun State has four cement lines with a combined capacity of 12Mta, while its Gboko plant in Benue state has 4Mta.
+Its Obajana plant in Kogi State, Nigeria, is the largest in Africa with 13.25Mta of capacity across four lines.

-Through its recent investments, Dangote Cement has eliminated Nigeria’s dependence on imported cement and has transformed the nation into a net exporter, serving neighbouring countries that lack the limestone necessary for cement manufacturing.